 “Truly I say to you, unless you are converted and become like children, you shall not enter the kingdom of heaven.
 Whoever then humbles himself as this child, he is the greatest in the kingdom of heaven.”
 (Matthew 18:2-4)

-The Golden Rule contains a lot of wisdom.
-If we wish to be loved, we must love first.
-If we wish to be respected, we must respect all persons, even those we despise.
-If we wish to be fulfilled in our lives, we must share generously with others.
+The Golden Rule contains much wisdom.
+I we wish to be loved, we must love.
+If we wish to be respected, we must respect, even those we despise.
+If we wish to be fulfilled, we must share generously.

-Words may influence human relationships including war or peace for the words we say or write have tremendous power over good or evil.
-Gossip is an act of hostility intended to harm someone’s reputation.
-We must avoid the temptation to harm someone’s character as an act of prejudice or revenge – prevent and avoid character assassination.
-Rather than criticizing others, we should look for virtues in them and try to correct our vices for judgment belongs to God.
+Words may influence human relationships, including war or peace, for the words we say or write have tremendous power over good or evil.
+Gossip is an act of hostility to harm someone’s reputation.
+We must prevent and avoid character assassination.
+We should look for virtues in others and try to correct our vices, for judgment belongs to God.

-It is all too easy to react to life’s annoyances and disappointments with anger.
-It is far more challenging, but much better, to react with understanding and empathy.
-In this way, we can quickly settle disputes and avoid turning minor incidents into major conflicts.
-The humble demeanor is a perfect tool for preventing disputes and hard feelings.
+It is easy to react to life’s annoyances and disappointments with anger, and challenging to react with understanding and empathy, because in this way we can settle disputes and avoid turning minor incidents into major conflicts.
+The humble demeanor prevents disputes and hard feelings.

 “A fool always loses his temper, but a wise man holds it back.”
 (Proverbs 29:11)

 “Everyone should be quick to listen, slow to speak and slow to become angry, for man’s anger does not bring about the righteous life that God desires.”
 (James 1:19-20)